George Aikman

-George Aikman ARSA (1830–1905) was a Scottish painter and engraver.
+George Aikman ARSA (20 May 1830 – 8 January 1905) was a Scottish painter and engraver.

 Life

 Born at the top of Warriston Close, in the High Street, Edinburgh, on 20 May 1830, was the ninth child of George Aikman (1788-1865) and his wife Alison McKay.
 The father, after employment by William Home Lizars the engraver, started business for himself about 1825 in Warriston Close, where he produced the plates and illustrations for the Encyclopædia Britannica seventh edition.
 Many of these were drawn and engraved by his son George.

-From a private school Aikman was sent to Edinburgh High School, where he was for three sessions in the class of Dr. James Boyd.
+From a private school, Aikman was sent to Edinburgh High School, where he was for three sessions in the class of Dr. James Boyd.
 He was then apprenticed to his father, who had moved his business to 29 North Bridge, and after a journeyman period, during which he worked in Manchester and London, he was admitted a partner.
-As an apprentice he had attended the classes of the Trustees' Academy, then directed by Robert Scott Lauder, and the Royal Scottish Academy life-class.
+As an apprentice he had attended the classes of the Trustees' Academy, then directed by Robert Lauder, and the Royal Scottish Academy life-class.

-By 1850 Aikman was showing work at the Scottish Academy exhibitions, but it was not until 1870 that he abandoned business for painting.
+By 1850, Aikman was showing work at the Scottish Academy exhibitions, but it was not until 1870 that he abandoned business for painting.
 In 1880 he was elected an A.R.S.A.
 Between 1874 and 1904 he exhibited at nine of the Royal Academy exhibitions in London.

-In his final years Aikman was living in a flat at 22 Scotland Street in Edinburgh's New Town.
+In his final years, Aikman was living in a flat at 22 Scotland Street in Edinburgh's New Town.

 Aikman died in Edinburgh on 8 January 1905, and was buried in Warriston cemetery.